 In legacy touch products, glare reduction was done using anti-glare (AG) coatings.
 AG treatments are made by either coating the touch surface with silica “bumps” or lightly etching the glass.
 The result is that some of the light hitting the touch surface is diffused or scattered, and not reflected back at the user.
 This was good enough for 25 years of touch technology.

-Then along comes Apple and their beautiful high resolution displays to upset the cart.
+Then along comes Apple and their beautiful high-resolution display to upset the cart.
 To preserve that super display image, polished glass was used on the iPhone instead of the traditional AG treatment.
 It is kind of OK for mobile devices because you can tilt the surface to reduce reflections, but less easy to “fix” on bigger devices such as pads.

 So the market is asking for something that reduces reflections but preserves that pretty little picture on the display.
 This has traditionally been done using anti-reflection treatments.
 Reflection reduction can be achieved in a number of ways, including moth-eye treatments, circular polarizers, eliminating the reflective surface, or that which I will talk about, multi-layer thin film interference coatings.